fwhelan/fwhelan.github.io/contact.markdown

 <br>

 <h2>Join us!</h2>
+<p>Current open positions in our group:</p>
 <div class="row">
   <div class="box1"> <!-- style="background-color:#aaa;">-->
-    <p>NERC Envision DTP PhD studentship</p>
+    <p>PhD STUDENTSHIP</p>
   </div>
   <div class="box2"> <!-- style="background-color:#bbb;">-->
     <p>Apply by 11 Jan for a Oct 2023 start.</p>
   </div>
   <div class="box3"> <!--style="background-color:#ccc;">-->
-    <p>A fully funded PhD position on the effect of environmental metals on antimicrobial resistance genes in the stickleback microbiome.
+    <p>We are seeking an enthusiastic student interested in microbiology, bioinformatics, and evolutionary biology to study the stickleback microbiome.
+The position is a fully funded position via NERC's Envision Doctoral Training Programme (DTP).
+The project will be co-supervised with Prof. Andrew MacColl and other members of the SoLS and is focussed on understanding the effect of environmental metals on antimicrobial resistance genes in the stickleback skin microbiome.
 To learn more and to apply (deadline: 11 January 2023) <a href="https://www.envision-dtp.org/2022/the-effect-of-environmental-metals-on-the-spread-of-antimicrobial-resistance-genes-in-the-stickleback-skin-microbiome/">click here</a>.</p>
   </div>
 </div>
 <br>